Healthiest Low Fructose Fruits For People With Fructose Intolerance

 Several types of antioxidants like anthocyanins and especially vitamin C are beneficial for overall health.
 Being rich in minerals, they reduce the risk of chronic diseases in the body like heart diseases and cancers and also aid the immune system.

-In addition, studies stated how berries show a positive effect on cardiovascular health.
+In addition, studies have shown that how berries show a positive effect on cardiovascular health.

 Nutrition Figures for Blueberries: